University Interview Preparation: Your Essential Guide to help prepare for the Oxford and Cambridge Interviews.

-This is the final hurdle in the applications process and the culmination of all your hard work this year.
+This is the final hurdle in the application process and the culmination of all your hard work this year.
 It is perfectly natural to feel nervous as this is perhaps the first serious interview you have ever had and, unlike other nerve-wracking events in your life, imagining your interviewer naked or consoling yourself with the thought that they are just as scared as you are is unlikely to help.

 Nerves, however, can serve you well and be useful!
 Any Medic or Biologist can tell you that the adrenaline pumping through your body makes your mind work faster to process ideas and fish out, from the recesses of your mind, relevant pieces of information and pertinent examples.
 The historians amongst you will be able to reel off acts of bravery and resourcefulness that have resulted from leaders being subjected to great stress and anthropologists might explain to you exactly how and why this reaction developed over the millennia.
 Just remember – nerves are your friends.
 The key – as with all friends – is not to let them rule your head.

 A good exercise is to consider why Oxford and Cambridge interview.
-This will not only give you a good idea of what your interviewers may be looking for, but also how you can adjust your behaviour to show these qualities.
+This will not only give you a good idea of what your interviewers may be looking for but also how you can adjust your behaviour to show these qualities.
 The interview period is costly and time-consuming for the colleges and you can bet your bottom dollar that, just as you would rather be at home eating mince pies and Christmas cake, so would your interviewer.

-Oxford and Cambridge interview partly because of the unique way in which they teach their students.
+Cambridge and Oxford interview partly because of the unique way in which they teach their students.
 It’s really important that their students respond well to one on one teaching and that they are willing to try out new ideas, work with new information and carry on unfazed if they make mistakes or have to ask for help in their answers.
 Unless you can demonstrate that you are going to be a good student, they cannot offer you a place.

 They are not looking for someone with all the answers.
 You should know your A level or IB syllabus and what you’ve written on your personal statement, but there are still going to be gaps in your knowledge.

 If your interviewer asks you a tricky question, they are not trying to catch you out, but rather they are offering you the scope to show what you can do.
-It’s worth continuing to think about what the interviewer is wanting from you at interview.
-Try talking about it with your friends who may also be going for interview in different subjects.
+It’s worth continuing to think about what the interviewer is wanting from you at an interview.
+Try talking about it with your friends who may also be going for an interview in different subjects.
 Then try to get as much subject-specific interview practice as you can, putting what you’ve thought about into practice.

 Remember, the Admissions Tutors want to see that you are right for the course for which you are applying.
 Ensure you understand the course and that your answers illustrate your understanding of the complexity of questions in light of the course.

 You should be feeling rested, clear-headed and confident.
-In other words, you should have done all your preparation in good time so that you can get a few good nights’ sleep before interview.
+In other words, you should have done all your preparation in good time so that you can get a few good nights’ sleep before the interview.
 Interviews are not the time to take advantage of cheap drinks’ prices.
 Ever hear of a guy who got really drunk at interviews, got into trouble at College and got made an offer?
 No, us neither.

 Beware of squishy sofas!
 There’s nothing worse than sinking deep into them and being forced to look up at your interviewer from a rather unflattering angle.
 You should be sitting leaning slightly forward, facing your interviewer, on the hard part of the seat.
 Even if what you are saying is brilliant, if you are slumped or sprawled across an armchair, you won’t be able to establish the rapport and the atmosphere that you want.
 Be comfortable but formal and as poised as you can possibly be.

-You should also be sure that you are answering the question you are asked.
+There is a balance to draw here, as with everything.
+It’s not the time to rehearse your material for a stand-up appearance, but there’s no reason to avoid lighter comments or laughter when appropriate.
+After all, these people may be teaching you personally, and being a lively and fun person to have as a student is always an attractive prospect.
+The key thing however is to use the interview time to show off your academic potential – you should also be sure that you are answering the question you are asked.
 Don’t waffle on for ages if you’re asked how your journey was – this is really just an ice-breaker.
 At the same time don’t always answer with just a couple of words – it won’t make the conversation flow and the interviewer will find it very hard work.